TOAST-DOCS/API-Gateway/en/console-guide.md

         - **{variable}** declares the value of the path where the path variable is located.
             - e.g./members/{memberId}
                 - **{memberId}** path variable value of /members/id1 request becomes **id1**.
         - **{variable+}** includes the child path where the path variable is located to declare a variable.
-A sub resource path cannot be created in the variable containing the child path.
+A child resource path cannot be created in the variable containing the child path.
             - e.g./{proxy+}
                 - **{proxy+}** path variable value of **/members/id1** becomes **members/id1**.
-- **Plugin**: Check this box if you want to add a plugin that is added to the selected path to the created method as well.
+- **Plugin**: Select this option if you want to add a plugin that is added to the selected path to the created method as well.
 - To create a resource and register a method at the same time, select HTTP method.
 - If you make a request to API Gateway with an unregistered resource path, 404 Not Found response is returned.